 - Parliament - "Aqua Boogie" (melody, bassline, vocals)

-- 1993/07-08 (?).
-This original could have an unheard first verse and could have more or less the same beat and background vocals than Sweet Sable's "Old Times' Sake" released in Above The Rim soundtrack (produced by Nikke Nicole).
-The song was probably re-recorded circa January '93 for R U Still Down original project.
+- 1993/06 (?).
+There could be an unleaked original with an unheard first verse and it could have more or less same beat and background vocals than Sweet Sable's "Old Times' Sake" released in Above The Rim soundtrack (produced by Nikke Nicole).
+The song was probably re-recorded circa December '93 for completing Out on Bail or directly for R U Still Down '94.

 - Samples :